fillip1984/paratus-native/README.md

 ## TODO

 - [X] create sample routines import option
-- [ ] Add profile image in top right on home that launches user preferences modal
 - [ ] Add sunrise service to track sunlight
 - [ ] Automatically generate activities when routine is created or updated.
 - [ ] Generate interactions when completing activities